Cary Camps & COVID-19

 Please provide proof of full vaccination with an FDA authorized vaccine as recommended by the Center for Disease Control and Prevention (CDC).
 More information on our COVID-19 protocols will be shared prior to your camper’s start date.

 If you have questions regarding FDA authorized vaccines, please speak with your child’s healthcare provider.

-Eco-leaders help organize investigations, collect data for a camp experiment and develop their own activity to teach campers based on our camp theme.
-This year's theme is "Animals and Plants on the Move”.
+Eco-leaders help organize investigations, collect data for a science experiment, lead games, and develop their own activity to teach campers based on the camp ecology theme, Soil Sleuths.

 Why should I apply to be an Eco-Leader?

 We recommend the Eco-Leader program to students with a passion for ecology and/or outdoor education.
 As the name implies, this position is a terrific opportunity to explore a career in environmental education and to learn leadership skills that include: motivating a group, mentoring youth, and keeping campers safe and organized on the trail.